alinzh/dreamstime/README.md

 ## Overview

-Dreamstime streamlines and automates interactions with the Dreamstime photo bank, enabling users to efficiently manage login processes and prepare for simplified image uploads.
-By reducing manual effort and enhancing privacy, it offers a convenient solution for frequent users seeking a more seamless photo bank experience.
+Dreamstime simplifies and streamlines user interactions with the Dreamstime photo bank by automating login and easing image management tasks.
+This tool enhances convenience, saves time, and improves privacy for frequent users, offering a more efficient experience for accessing and preparing images on the platform.

 ---